Contract settlements: acceptance: SAFE - lump sum offers with more than 30 days to pay

 £50,000 has already been paid on account.

 The notice to pay is issued automatically by SAFE after a charge is raised.
-In order to avoid it being issued in an excessive amount payments on account should be treated as an instalment becoming due 30 days from the date of the letter of acceptance and the balance to be paid as a second instalment payable by the date specified in the letter of offer.
+In order to avoid it being issued in an excessive amount payments on account should be treated as an instalment becoming due 3 days from the date the charge is raised and the balance to be paid as a second instalment payable by the date specified in the letter of offer.

 In this example an instalment offer would be set out on the SAFE contract stencil as follows